PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/MATLAB/Base_e/Base_e_ReadMe.md

-# Requirements
+## Requirements
 Make sure you have version R2023b Matlab installed.

-# Possible Errors
+## Possible Errors
-If the code runs but the output does not resemble the imbedded images:
+If the code runs but the output does not resemble the embedded images:
     -Make sure the variables are calculated correctly and there are no small typos(these should not be present to start) -Ensure the 'Params.NeuronPopulation' parameter is properly set to the amount of neurons for the given code -4 for WTA
         -3 for synfire
         -1 for Single Neuron
 The Single Neuron Script may error if you do not have the Optimization Toolbox installed.
 See below under '## Single Neuron' for more details on this.

 ## SpecifyNeuronParams
 Run this in order to change the Parameters of the FH neuron model.